rouskinlab/seismic-rna/src/userdocs/install/index.rst

 ========== ================ ======== ==== ======== ============

-Option 1: Quick installation (if you already have Conda and know how to use it)
+Option 1: Install with Conda, if you already know how to use it
 ================================================================================

 SEISMIC-RNA is available from the Bioconda_ channel and compatible with Python